Do you need to be Korean to be K-pop?

 "Obviously, you could tell they (EXP Edition) were not Korean, without even seeing their appearance," added Kim, who likened their accents and style to Coldplay.

-His channel's subscribers, who number more than 41 thousand, have so far agreed.
+His channel's subscribers, who number more than fourty thousand, have so far agreed.
 Videos of the multi-racial group have become a lightning rod for fan anger, with thousands posting their disapproval.

 At the center of this furor is the issue of race.